jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/06- Atoms, Tuples, and Case.md

 As you can see, the values can be of any type- including multiple types within one tuple.
 They can also be of any length, although lengths of 2 to 4 are most common.

-You can access an element within a tuple using the `elem` method:
+You can access an element within a tuple using the `elem` function:

 ```elixir
 iex(2)> elem(my_tuple, 0)